lognoz/form-async/README.md

 ## Contenteditable

 If you want to use `contenteditable` as form element, you can use the `data-name` attribute.
 ```html
 <div contenteditable="true" class="textarea" data-name="xs_content"></div>
 ```

 ## Advanced Options

-If you want to catch data returned by Quick Autosave before sending ajax request, you can set `before` function.
+If you want to catch data returned by JavaScript Autosave before sending ajax request, you can set `before` function.
 It can be useful to validate your form content.
 You will need to return `true` if you want to procceed the ajax call.
 ```js
 $(".exemple").autosave({
   before : function (parameter) {